Mrinmoy03/BrainWave/README.md

-Modern website with sleek parallax effects and bento box layouts using React.js and Tailwind CSS skills.
+Modern website with sleek parallax effects and bento box layouts using React.js (with reusable Components) and Tailwind CSS skills.